kyma-project/kyma-environment-broker/docs/contributor/05-20-e2e_tests.md

 The test executes the following steps:
 1. Provisions an SKR cluster.
 2. Runs Kyma upgrade.
-3. Deprovisions the SKR instance and clean up the resources.
+3. Deprovisions the SKR instance and cleans up the resources.

 ### Test execution